Footy Kits Battle

 2020s pick: Argentina 2022

 Reigning champions.
-Three stars.
 Messi's redemption.
 The 2022 Argentina home shirt at Qatar — the one Messi lifted the trophy in — is the defining football kit of this decade so far.
-Even before Argentina won, the shirt was selling.
-After they won, it broke every retail kit record in football history.

 Honourable mentions, by decade

-The full Best World Cup Kits Ever ranking covers 25 of these classics with direct buying links to both Amazon and Classic Football Shirts.
+The full Best World Cup Kits Ever ranking covers 25 of these classics with labelled retailer searches.
+Those routes are starting points, so check the exact product, seller, condition, price, stock, delivery and returns.

 Disagree with the decade picks?
 Build your own ranking in the Kit Tier List or settle the argument vote-by-vote in Kit Clash.